 5 Benefits of Being an Only Child According to Older Onlies:

 Onlies in their 20s, 40s, 60s and 70s shared their feelings.
-They revealed five distinct advantages to being an only child:
+They revealed five distinct only child benefits:

 Having more children doesn’t necessarily lead to a happier home.
 Only children in their twenties reported in a study titled “I Always Knew Mom and Dad Loved Me Best: Experiences of Only Children” that they value their time alone and their close relationship with their parents.
 Only children reported being grateful for not having to compete with siblings or share their parents’ attention.